Free Crochet Horse Pattern

 R31-R32 (2 rounds): SC in each ST around {15}

-R33: SC in next 3 ST and then SC the opening together to close the arm, FO leaving a long piece of yarn for sewing
+R33: SC in next 3 ST and then SC the opening together to close the arm – watch this step by step video tutorial on How to close a hole in a flat Amigurumi piece

 Starting from the bottom of the leg upwards.